dervishe-/GenBerry/README.md

 ### What to do after ?

 Once your card is ready, plug it in you Pi and boot.
-If you don't have a screen available you can use the -u option to connect to your pi via the uart serial interface.
+Then you have two possibilities.
+If you used qemu options, well, just do what you want.
+There's nothing more to do :).
+If you didn't used qemu options,  your pi will execute a `firstRun.start` script located in `/etc/local.d/`
-After the first boot, your pi will execute a `firstRun.start` script located in `/etc/local.d/` The content of this script is available in the ![`FIRSTRUN`](./GenBerry.cfg).
+The content of this script is available in the ![`FIRSTRUN`](./GenBerry.cfg).
 Basically, it will run udhcpc on eth0, sync the time, emerge dhcpcd, delete itself and reboot.
 After this reboot, your pi will be available thrue eth0.